dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/000_Tips_Techs.md

 - To show that a zero $z_0$ is order $n$, show that $f^{(<n)}(z_0) = 0$ but $f^{(n)}(z_0) \neq 0$.
 - Getting rid of zeros: divide by a Blaschke product.
+- To count zeros:
+	- Rouche's theorem
+	- The argument principle

 ## Estimating
 - To show that a sequence of harmonic functions converge on e.g. a disc or rectangle, find good estimates on the boundary and apply the MMP.